Lerzy/Lerzy/README.md

 About me

 - 🐍 Python beginner
-- 🤖 Mostly coding discord bots
+- 🤖 Mostly coding discord bots or some small projects